 The study compared adult members of medical fitness facilities ages 18 and older with their neighbors.
 The study group included newly registered members for a year or less.
 The control group was compared during the same time span.

-Regarding physical activity, the study group was divided into three categories: 1) individuals who visited the facility three or more times a week (high frequency), 2) individuals who visited one to three times per week (medium frequency), and those who visited less than once per week on average (low frequency).
+Regarding usage, the study group was divided into three categories: 1) individuals who visited the facility three or more times a week (high frequency), 2) individuals who visited one to three times per week (medium frequency), and those who visited less than once per week on average (low frequency).
 Predictably, the study subjects who visited most often had the greatest health benefits (up to 60 percent reduction in death rates and nearly 40 percent reduction in hospitalizations).
 However, all members enjoyed health improvement.

 According to the Centers for Disease Control website, 90 percent of the $3.8 trillion spent annually in the United States for health care is directly related to chronic, lifestyle-based habits.
 Applying the math, a 40 percent reduction in hospitalizations (visiting a fitness facility three or more times a week) would equal a national annual savings of about $1.3 trillion in health-care costs.